0xlkda/resume/short.md

 # Full-Stack Developer @NogginAI, 2019 - 2020
 - Released an MVP for a Data Exchange Platform.
 - Created web applications to demonstrate AI model training.
-- Developed a custom web consent widget.
+- Developed a custom web consent widget to collecting data.

 # Full-Stack Developer @ShopBack, 2017 - 2019
 - Worked on several modules in the Cashback Application, including Access Control List, Offer Management, and Coupon Management.